Description

 'The Maximum Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 It is the length of time the account was in the Max Drawdown.
 A Max Drawdown measures a retrenchment from when an equity curve reaches a new high.
 It’s the maximum an account lost during that retrenchment.
 This method is applied because a valley can’t be measured until a new high occurs.
 Once the new high is reached, the percentage change from the old high to the bottom of the largest trough is recorded.'

-• Looking at the maximum days under water of 612 days in the last 5 years of Direxion Daily S&P 500 Bull 3X, we see it is relatively larger, thus worse in comparison to the benchmark SPY (488 days)
+• The maximum days under water over 5 years of Direxion Daily S&P 500 Bull 3X is 612 days, which is larger, thus worse compared to the benchmark SPY (488 days) in the same period.

-• Looking at maximum days below previous high in of 612 days in the period of the last 3 years, we see it is relatively larger, thus worse in comparison to SPY (488 days).
+• Looking at maximum days below previous high in of 482 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (325 days).

 AveDuration: